Genivia/ugrep/README.md

     ug -R -tc,c++ -nkw 'main' -f c/zap_strings -f c/zap_comments myproject

-What if we are only looking for the identifier `main` but not as a function `main(`?
-We can use a negative pattern for this to skip unwanted `main\h*(` pattern matches:
+What if you only want to look for the identifier `main` but not as a function `main(`?
+In this case, use a negative pattern for this to skip unwanted `main\h*(` pattern matches:

     ug -R -tc,c++ -nkw -e 'main' -N 'main\h*\(' -f c/zap_strings -f c/zap_comments myproject

 This uses the `-e` and `-N` options to explicitly specify a pattern and a negative pattern, respectively, which is essentially forming the pattern `main|(?^main\h*\()`, where `\h` matches space and tab.
-In general, negative patterns are useful to filter out pattern matches we are not interested in.
+In general, negative patterns are useful to filter out pattern matches that we are not interested in.

-As another example, we may want to search for the word `FIXME` in C/C++ comment blocks.
-To do so we can first select the comment blocks with **ugrep**'s predefined `c/comments` pattern AND THEN select lines with `FIXME` using a
+As another example, let's say we may want to search for the word `FIXME` in C/C++ comment blocks.
+To do so we can first select the comment blocks with **ugrep**'s predefined `c/comments` pattern AND THEN select lines with `FIXME` using a pipe:
-pipe:

     ug -R -tc,c++ -nk -f c/comments myproject | ug -w 'FIXME'